 After achieving her first degree, Carrie worked full time as a performer.
 She then returned to University to gain a PGCE teaching qualification in 2003.
 Carrie taught music, and eventually ran the music performance department at a Midlands-based FE/HE College for several years; examined for Rockschool Performance Arts Awards; moderated for AS and A level Edexcel Music qualifications; taught singing at Access to Music (Birmingham) and Stagecoach (Halesowen & Walsall); ran successful community choirs for both children and adults; taught and ran music workshops in schools; and guest lectured on Music Degree courses in Voice Care and Singing at Birmingham City University and Wolverhampton University while continuing to perform, record and teach singing privately.

 Speech & Language Therapy Background:

-Before her current role as Clinical Lead for Voice within Adult SLT Services at Herefordshire and Worcestershire Health and Care NHS Trust, Carrie worked as a Voice Specialist SLT at Queen Elizabeth Hospital, University Hospitals Birmingham; Wythenshawe Hospital, Manchester University NHS Foundation Trust, and on behalf of Worcester Acute NHS Trust.
+Over the past 12 years, Carrie has also worked as a Voice Specialist SLT at Queen Elizabeth Hospital, University Hospitals Birmingham (2014-2017); Wythenshawe Hospital, Manchester University NHS Foundation Trust (2012-2017), and at Worcestershire Royal Hospital on behalf of Worcester Acute NHS Trust (2021-22).

-She has wide ranging clinical experience, having worked with both a full time voice outpatients general caseload, within joint SLT/ENT voice clinics, and within SLT-led functional endoscopy Elite Voice User/ Professional Voice User/ Singer's Clinics, where she undertook her endoscopy competencies.
+She has wide ranging clinical experience, having worked with full time voice outpatients caseload, within joint SLT/ENT voice clinics, and within SLT-led functional endoscopy Elite Voice User/ Professional Voice User/ Singer's Clinics, where she undertook her endoscopy competencies.